google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_and_filtering.rst

 differences between groups and describe the relationships between variables.
 Recall that a filter is a way of selecting a subset of rows based on a set of column conditions.
-For example, if you have population data over the past ten years for each state, you could use a filter to analyze data only for Florida.
+For example, if you have population data over the past ten years for each state, you could use a filter to analyze data only for Florida or only for the year 2017."
 Often, you can only see important differences or trends by filtering.
 This is even the case when finding the correlation coefficient that best reflects the data.
 This is best explained through an example.

 Imagine that your friend is a `personal trainer who has implemented a new strength training regime <https://drive.google.com/open?id=1kzEQ-JCgr0RLCb0ojl1HldF0irO_UzQO0PtxsjBRFtU>`_ to use with her clients.
 An screenshot of this data is shown below:

+..
+TODO: make link globally accessible.

 .. image:: figures/pushup_graph_and_data.png